run-x/opta-docs/content/en/miscellaneous/iam.md

 1. The role to be assumed must have its trust policy include the role that would assume it (explicitly or through a group).
    ![image alt text](/images/iam_tutorial_image_1.png)
-2. The assumer role/user must have the IAM permission to assume the opta role.
+2. The assumer role/user must have the IAM permission to assume the Opta role.
    ![image alt text](/images/iam_tutorial_image_2.png)

 To create such a role and permission, you can start by following the official IAM role creation instructions